upbound/docs/content/contribute/features.md

 Save images in the `/images` directory of the section using the image.

-For example, images related to contributing to the docs are saved in `/content/contribute/images`.
+For example, save images related to contributing to the docs in `/content/contribute/images`.

 The docs support standard
 [Markdown image syntax](https://www.markdownguide.org/basic-syntax/#images-1)